the-lupaxa-project/.github/profile/README.md

 Some of us are hobbyists, others professionals — but all collaborate voluntarily, outside the bounds of employment or commercial obligation.

 There are no customers, no shareholders — only peers and creators.
+There are no product pitches, pipelines, or roadmaps here — just code, shared openly and responsibly.

 ### Our Philosophy